tattali/FullCalendarBundle/doc/doctrine-listener.md

 }
 ```

-Finish installation by adding [style and js](index.md#5-add-styles-and-scripts-in-your-template)
+Finish installation by adding [css and js](index.md#5-add-styles-and-scripts-in-your-template)

 ## Next steps
 [Link the calendar to a CRUD to allow add, edit & show events](doctrine-crud.md)